Feature request #6922

 Attached is a mockup of what I think that dialog should look like.
 Note: it also includes a mockup for the option of .pac file support (unimplemented).

-#3 Updated by Larry Shaffer about 5 years ago
+#3 Updated by Larry Shaffer over 5 years ago

 - Target version set to Future Release - Lower Priority